Nicholas C. Sim

 Applied Econometrics | Policy Evaluation | Trade and Development

 I am a faculty at the Singapore University of Social Sciences .
 I am an economist by training and received my doctoral education from the economics department at Boston College .
-Upon graduating, I spent about 9 years as a faculty at the School of Economics, University of Adelaide before returning to Singapore.
-I am the Director-designate at the Centre of Applied Research (starting this role on Jan 1, 2025), the office of research at SUSS, and I formerly headed the Master and Graduate Diploma in Analytics and Visualisation programmes.
+Upon graduating, I spent about 9 years as a faculty at the School of Economics, Adelaide University before returning to Singapore.
+I am currently Assistant Provost (Research) and my former roles include Director, University Research Office, Head of the Master and Graduate Diploma in Analytics and Visualisation programmes.
 My former roles at Adelaide included PhD Program Chair and Faculty of Professions’ Associate Dean of ICT.

 I work mainly in applied econometrics.
 For a list of my more recent works, please visit my IDEAS or Google Scholar page.